Interview with Bryan Stevenson: On Juneteenth and Justice

 We have a project where we put up markers all across the country at lynching sites.
 We have projects where we facilitate educational conversation around the legacy of this history through movies.
 All of those opportunities are waiting for anybody motivated to do something about these issues.

-DT: Let’s talk about the evolution of EJI.
+Q: Let’s talk about the evolution of EJI.
 Your mission and your mandate probably looks different than it did this time last year.
 As both a leader of a nonprofit, and someone who drives the movement, what’s changed?
 What’s growing and diversifying?

 BS: If nothing else, we’re more committed than ever to doing the work that has to be done.
 It’s been made very clear through this pandemic that inequality, that racial bias, that inadequate access to care and inadequate access to services, is lethal.